CAA381/hands-on/exercises/B2/README.md

 # Lesson B – Observability and Control of your application
-# Exercise B1 -  Configure Custom Alerts
+# Exercise B2 -  Configure Custom Alerts

 ## Objective
 You already know how to use the catalogue of alerts of Alert Notification.
 This catalogue is growing, and in time, you are going to have access to more and more alerts from different SAP Cloud Platform services.
-However, thee are some alerts that cannot be into the catalogue but are quite important.
+However, there are some alerts that cannot be into the catalogue but are quite important.

 Let's put ourselves in the shoes of a developer.
 Our cloud application is a complex beast; besides all the dependencies and services that it uses it has also quite a decent amount of code.
 Into that code, exceptional situations always occur.
 For example, some of the dependencies we have started returning unknown to us values, and our code does not know what to do.
 In such kinds of situations, typically a developer would throw an exception.
 And most probably an operator would like to know that there was such an exceptional situation.

 This is where the custom alerts come in play.
-Alert Notification exposes a REST API **everyone** can post an alert.
+Alert Notification exposes a REST API and **everyone** can post an alert.
 This means whenever you have an exceptional situation in your application, you can call this REST API and it will post an alert for you.
 See the picture below for reference.

 ![](../../images/b/b1_2_custom.png)